manasvi-saxena/DC/README.md

-This is my first static website.
+#First static websit.
+Link- manasvi-saxena.github.io/DC/
 Only HTML and INLINE CSS is used.